petersonben50/Everglades/code/assembly_processing/assembly_processing.md

 This sequencing was all done at QB3.
 I retrieved it using lftp.
 I then added these metagenome IDs to `metadata/lists/metagenome_list.csv`.
+For the KMBP005 samples, they added an underscore for some reason.
+Let's remove that.

 **Trimming metagenomes**